Supreme Iraqi Criminal Tribunal: Controversies

 International legal experts argued for Saddam to be tried outside the country as it was believed that he would not receive a fair trial under inexperienced judges who had been long standing enemies of him and his regime.
-Following the re-introduction of capital punishment in August 2004, the Iraqi interim PM Iyad Allawi gave assurances that he would not interfere with the trial and would accept any court decisions, although some of his comments are open to mis-interpretation: "As for the execution, that is for the court to decide – so long as a decision is reached impartially and fairly."
+Following the re-introduction of capital punishment in August 2004, the Iraqi interim prime minister, Iyad Allawi, gave assurances that he would not interfere with the trial and would accept any court decisions, although some of his comments are open to misinterpretation: "As for the execution, that is for the court to decide so long as a decision is reached impartially and fairly."

 One of the judges, Ra’id Juhi, had indicted Moqtada al-Sadr for murder in April 2004, which British journalist Robert Fisk said had precipitated the Iraq spring fighting of 2004.
 Fisk said that Juhi, a Shia Muslim then 33, had served as a judge under Saddam for a decade, then worked as a translator, and was appointed to the tribunal by Paul Bremer.